Review of top quark mass measurements in CMS: Conceptual and experimental aspects of top quark mass measurements

 \subsection{Top quark production and decay}

 At the LHC, top quarks can either be produced in \ttbar pairs, via the strong interaction, or as single top quarks through the EW interaction.
-Enhanced by the strong coupling, the rate of \ttbar production is significantly larger than that of the single top quark process.
+Enhanced by the strong coupling, the rate of \ttbar production is about four times larger than that of the single top quark process.

 In leading order (LO) in QCD, hadronic collisions at higher energies produce \ttbar pairs through quark-antiquark (\qqbar) annihilation or gluon-gluon (\GG) fusion.
-In contrast to \ppbar collisions at the Tevatron, where \ttbar production is dominated by \qqbar annihilation, in proton-proton (\pp) collisions at the LHC, the \GG fusion process is dominant.
-The QCD predictions for \ttbar production are available at next-to-next-to leading order (NNLO) also including next-to-next-to-leading-logarithmic (NNLL) soft-gluon resummation~\cite{Kidonakis:2014pja, Kidonakis:2019yji,Czakon:2015owf, Czakon:2011xx, Czakon:2017wor, Czakon:2018nun, Catani:2019hip, Czakon:2020qbd}.
+In contrast to \ppbar collisions at the Tevatron, where \ttbar production is dominated by \qqbar annihilation, in proton-proton (\pp) collisions at the LHC, the \GG fusion process is dominant~\cite{Nason:1987xz,Beenakker:1988bq,Bernreuther:2004jv}.
+The QCD predictions for \ttbar production have reached next-to-next-to leading order (NNLO) precision and include next-to-next-to-leading-logarithmic (NNLL) soft-gluon resummation~\cite{Czakon:2011xx, Kidonakis:2014pja, Czakon:2015owf, Czakon:2018nun, Catani:2019hip,Kidonakis:2019yji}, and electroweak corrections~\cite{Czakon:2017wor,Czakon:2020qbd}.
 The cross section of \ttbar production has been studied by the experiments at the Tevatron and the LHC at different centre-of-mass energies and is found to be well described by the QCD predictions, as shown in Fig.~\ref{fig:tt_xsection_vs_s}.